Sex in the Gallery: Shannon Novak's 'Sub Rosa'

 Moreover, though, the symbol is intended to mark the bathroom out as a safe space for queer sex acts.
 Here it is okay to catch someone’s eye, forge a connection, exit without flushing.
 Whether anyone will have the courage to actually use the toilets for this purpose hardly matters (though I must confess I’m pleased by the idea of the Govett-Brewster becoming a known hook-up location).
 What is significant here is the gesture.
 It’s tempting sometimes to downplay the sex in queer sexuality, to centre emotional love in the scene and keep any love-making out of frame.
 No doubt there are more than a few people tutting at the current AIDS Foundation campaign and its billboarding of casual sex, group sex and the open relationship.
 But to remove sex from the matter is as impossible as it is risky.
 The problem is not the mess of our bodies and what we do with them but the persistent silences that scream the abhorrence of some messes only.

-These are demonstrably more major issues to work through as we attempt to make Aotearoa still more accepting of queer people.
-But there are also smaller moments in which those of us who are not straight are reminded that our normal is not yet the normal of the whole.
+These are more substantial issues to work through as we attempt to make Aotearoa still more accepting of queer people.
+But there are also smaller moments in which those of us who are not straight or cisgender or binary are reminded that our normal is not yet the normal of the whole.
 Starting a new job at an organisation with a policy of inclusivity but no way of protecting against the inadvertent facial quiver.
 A hotel clerk checking whether you and your partner booked a room with one bed only by mistake.
 A friendly Zoomy driver asking whether you have a girlfriend, any kids, and your decision – just in case – to avoid using any pronoun that might too strongly contradict the assumption that has been made.

 The experience of being a queer person, for all its pleasures and delights, often throws up new coming-out moments

 I find myself wondering how I would respond if Novak were to ask me today: “Is Tāmaki Makaurau accepting of the LGBTQI+ community?”
-I suspect I would be inclined to answer in the positive.
+I suspect I would be inclined to answer in the affirmative.
 I am fortunate to have gone the best part of my adult life not fearing for my life.
 I am usually confident enough to out myself when needed, share some of the ins and outs of my personal life, proffer some thoughts on what all is going on with the gays right now.
 But I am also, undeniably, one of the lucky ones.
 I think of the survey response of Cameron S Curd: “The rise and rise of hate crimes around the world hasn’t reached New Plymouth yet from what I know, but with the way things are in the world at present, I wouldn’t be surprised to read about it in the paper.”
 Increasingly – for all my good fortune and genuine optimism – neither would I.

 Shortly after completing this text, I passed it to my partner, Kaan Hiini, to read over.
 He alerted me to an incident of which I was unaware, a homophobic attack on journalist Aziz Al-Sa’afin and a friend.
 This took place during Auckland Pride in February 2019 on K’ (Karangahape) Road, which has long been associated with, and considered a ‘safe space’ by, queer people in Tāmaki Makaurau.